NguyenKenny1515/Sudoku-Validator/README.md

-# Sudoku-Validator
+# Sudoku Validator

-Multithreaded C program that determines whether a solution to a Sodoku puzzle is valid in Linux VM using processes and threads.
+Multithreaded C program that determines whether a solution to a Sodoku puzzle is valid using processes and threads.
+Run in Linux virtual machine using Ubuntu.